CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Experiments

 \subsection{Visual Quality}

+Visualization examples of each step in the CryoCCD pipeline are shown in Figure~\ref{fig:example} (more visualizations in Appendix~\ref{sec:modeling_details}).
 We compared CryoCCD against various baselines through visual assessment of generated images of evaluation datasets.
 Figure~\ref{fig:visual} illustrates that our method produces significantly more authentic micrographs with superior noise characteristics while preserving structural details such as particle boundaries, internal textures, and contrast between particles and background.
 Conventional approaches (Gaussian, Poisson, and Poisson-Gaussian mixed noise models) consistently failed to capture the complex noise patterns inherent in real cryo-EM data, often resulting in unnatural global intensity distributions and oversmoothed textures.
 Among deep generative models, CycleDiffusion often produced images where the particle boundaries were blurred and indistinguishable from the background.
-CryoGEM tended to collapse when handling our composite synthetic datasets, failing to generate recognizable particles.
-Quantitatively, we employed Frechet Inception Distance (\textbf{FID}) to measure generation quality.
-Table~\ref{tab:fid_noise_methods} confirms that our method achieves substantially lower FID scores across all tested datasets.
+CryoGEM and CycleNet tended to collapse when handling our composite synthetic datasets, failing to generate recognizable particles.

+Quantitatively, we report both Fréchet Inception Distance (\textbf{FID}) and Class-Mean Maximum Discrepancy with learned features (\textbf{CMMD})~\citep{jayasumana2024rethinking} to complement FID; Table~\ref{tab:fid_cmmd_merged} compares the two metrics across six cryo-EM datasets and shows that \textbf{CryoCCD} attains the lowest scores on both against Gaussian/Poisson/Poi-Gau, recent GAN-based baseline (CryoGEM), and diffusion-based baseline (CycleDiffusion, CycleNet).